-Located at the UC San Diego Medical Center, Hillcrest, the HHT (hereditary hemorrhagic telangiectasia) Clinic was established in January of 2002 under the direction of Frank Miller, M.D., and draws on the skills and knowledge of UCSD physicians in a wide range of disciplines.
+Located at the UC San Diego Medical Center, Hillcrest, the HHT (hereditary hemorrhagic telangiectasia) Clinic was established in January of 2002 under the direction of Frank Miller, MD, and draws on the skills and knowledge of UC San Diego physicians in a wide range of disciplines.

 HHT is an inherited condition resulting in abnormal blood vessels in several organs.
 These abnormalities are called arteriovenous malformations (AVMs), and they occur when an artery and a vein connect directly to each other without intervening capillaries.
 Small AVMs are called telangiectasias and can be recognized on the skin as red spots that blanch (lose their color) with pressure.